 When significant sized hailstones hit an asphalt shingle, circular damage can occur to the shingle surface.
 The granules are often displaced, exposing the asphalt underneath.
 Notably, the granule density in the impact area is visually different from the adjacent part of the shingle.
-Fiberglass in the asphalt can be seen, as seen in the photo to the right.
+Fiberglass in the asphalt can be seen, as seen in the photo above.

 Edge damage on a shingle